php-guidelines/php-guidelines.github.io/faq/index.md

 “PHP Standards Group” but this was somewhat inaccurate of the intentions of the group.

+<i>Note: PHP Framework Group (PHP-FG), its standards and content of this website
+are based on the work of the PHP Framework Interoperability Group (PHP-FIG), licensed under Creative Commons BY 3.0, but it is a very different group.</i>

 ## What are the aims of the PHP-FG?